openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 Notifications
 ~~~~~~~~~~~~~

-Notification is a request message without ``id`` field and server *must
+A *notification* is a request message without the ``id`` field and server
-not* reply to it.
+*must not* reply to it.
 This means that, if your language server received the
-notification, even if you return result inside your handler function,
+notification, even if you return the result inside your handler function,
 the result won't be passed to the client.

 The ``Language Server Protocol``, unlike ``Json RPC``, allows bidirectional